U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Experimental Results

+Before proceeding to present the results on this dataset, it is worth mentioning that since the trained models for FastFlow, CFlow, and CS-Flow are not available, it was necessary to re-train them for all the categories.
+To ensure a fair comparison, we performed numerous training runs until the obtained \textit{AUROC} were comparable to the ones reported in the original papers.
+Note that for FastFlow and CFlow, a different set of hyper-parameters is chosen for each category, sometimes varying even the number of \textit{flow steps} and the image resolution, while for our method, the architecture is always kept the same.

+The results obtained for the anomaly maps assessment in terms of \textit{AUROC} and \textit{AUPRO} are shown in Table~\ref{tab:pixel_auroc} and Table~\ref{tab:pixel_aupro}, respectively.
+U-Flow achieves state-of-the-art results, outperforming all previous methods on average for \textit{AUROC}.
+Considering the \textit{AUPRO} metric, our results rank first among the flow-based methods and second overall, achieving the best results for several categories.
+It is worth emphasizing that FastFlow and CFlow results are reported using different hyperparameters that even change the architecture, and this is somehow unfair in their favor.
+Our results are always superior to CS-Flow, which also uses a multi-scale strategy inside the NF.

-In addition, besides obtaining excellent results for both pixel and image-level \textit{ROC-AUC}, our method presents another significant advantage with respect to all others: it produces a fully unsupervised segmentation of the anomalies, and significantly outperforms its competitors in terms of IoU, as shown in the next section.
+In addition, besides obtaining excellent results for \textit{AUROC} and \textit{AUPRO} in the anomaly localization task, our method presents another significant advantage with respect to all others: it produces a fully unsupervised segmentation of the anomalies and significantly outperforms its competitors, as shown in the next section. \\

+For visual assessment, we include Figure~\ref{fig:results}, which presents typical example results of anomalous images from various categories and their comparison with other methods, and Figure~\ref{fig:results_good}, which shows typical examples of normal images in order to check that the anomaly maps present low values and that the detection method does not produce false positives.

-\subsection{Segmentation results}
+\subsubsection{Segmentation results}

-Giving an operation point is crucial in almost any industrial application.
-Most methods in the literature focus on the \textit{ROC-AUC} metric and do not provide detection thresholds or anomaly segmentation masks.
-Actually, some methods do provide segmentation results, but these are not consistent with a realistic scenario: they are obtained using an \textit{oracle}-like threshold that is computed by maximizing some metric over the test images~\cite{roth2022towards-patchcore,tsai2022multi-mspba,gudovskiy2022cflow}.
+Providing an operation point is crucial in almost any industrial application.
+Most recent deep learning industrial anomaly detection methods in the literature focus on generating anomaly maps and evaluating them using the \textit{AUROC} metric; they do not provide detection thresholds or anomaly segmentation masks.
+Some methods do provide segmentation results, but these are not consistent with a realistic scenario: they are obtained using an \textit{oracle}-like threshold that is computed by maximizing some metric over the test images~\cite{roth2022towards-patchcore,tsai2022multi-mspba,gudovskiy2022cflow}.